 - 1.10 The proposals for the Town Hall, which will see the creation of a landmark civic hub, is an important part of the jigsaw, and an exciting opportunity for the area.
-As well as providing a modern working environment, the site will be opened up to the community, including the business community, through the provision and innovative use of flexible workspace and through the provision of public spaces.
 The project is now moving to the more detailed design stage.
 The regeneration proposals encompass the whole of the Town Hall complex (the Town Hall itself, the Town Hall Extension, Fairfield Annexe, and all car parking space within the site).
-The benefits of the project include: - wider regeneration benefits to Wandsworth Town Centre through increased employment and housing density, additional retail/leisure space, together with improved public realm and connectivity; - helping the Council to deliver high quality services by providing modern, accessible facilities for visitors, staff and Members as well as providing reductions in the carbon footprint associated with the provision of Council operations; - better use of valuable urban land which will make provision of much needed housing and employment space and provide the ability to release the Council's Putney Bridge Road offices, Tadmore House and Reed House; - securing the future active use of, and improved public access to, the Listed Grade II Town Hall building which is a valuable heritage and civic asset that contributes to the character of the Town Centre and will form the heart of a new civic quarter (in conjunction with the College building opposite); and - Creating the opportunity for new pedestrian access into, and connections across the site to link with the wider Town Centre.
+The benefits of the project include: - wider regeneration benefits to Wandsworth Town Centre through increased employment and housing density, additional retail/leisure space, together with improved public realm and connectivity; - helping the Council to deliver high quality services by providing modern, accessible facilities for visitors, staff and Members as well as providing reductions in the carbon footprint associated with the provision of the Council's operations; - better use of valuable urban land which will make provision of much needed housing and employment space and provide the ability to release the Council's Putney Bridge Road offices, Tadmore House and Reed House; - securing the future active use of, and improved public access to, the Listed Grade II Town Hall building which is a valuable heritage and civic asset that contributes to the character of the Town Centre and will form the heart of a new civic quarter (in conjunction with the College building opposite); and - Creating the opportunity for new pedestrian access into, and connections across the site to link with the wider Town Centre.

-Source: Report to LB Wandsworth Finance and Corporate Resources Overview and Scrutiny Committee, 2 July 2020
+Source: Report to LB Wandsworth Finance and Corporate Resources Overview and Scrutiny Committee, 30 September 2021